 The anticipated monthly cost for the DHO1 group, including Teaching Weekends, small group meetings, and private sessions will range between approximately $180-$260 depending on the number of private sessions and small group meetings pursued.
 The details of these components and their costs are provided below.

 Members of DHO1 will become Ridhwan Foundation members and will therefore also submit annual member dues.
 Member dues for the new online group will average $125 per year with options to pay more or less based on circumstances.

 Teaching Weekends are offered on a sliding scale of $60-$90-$120 per weekend.
 Each weekend includes 5 hours of teaching, exercises, and questions and comments.
 There are eleven Teaching Weekends per year.

 Small group meetings are $25 per two-hour session with 15-20 other DHO1 members.
 Group members are required to attend minimally ten small group meetings per year.

-Limited work trade options in exchanged for reduced Teaching Weekend tuition will be offered by request.
-Work trade options can be explored after applying and being accepted into to the new online group.
+Work trade options in exchange for reduced teaching weekend tuition will be offered by request.
+Work trade options and scholarships can be explored after applying and being accepted into to the new online group.

 Working with a private teacher is an integral part of participating in the new online group.
 If you are accepted into the new online group, a teacher will be recommended to you.